1000k/rails_sandbox/README.md

 1. Edit variables in Vagrantfile.
 1. `vagrant up`

 Now you have the VM.
+Create RoR app with the following code:

+`$ rbenv exec rails new path/to/app`